Close Menu

 Final Thoughts

-Your AirPods are small, but they’re still sophisticated audio hardware.
-Treat them with the same care you’d give your iPhone, and they’ll return the favor with clear sound — and a working mic — every time you call.
+If nothing works, Apple’s repair or replacement process is fast, especially if your AirPods are still under warranty.
+Your AirPods are small, but they’re sensitive audio hardware.
+Treat them with the same care you’d give your iPhone, and they’ll return the favor with clear sound and a working mic every time you call.

 Share.
 Facebook Twitter Pinterest Reddit Tumblr Telegram Email